rdbordon33/demotrjs/README.md

 console.log(tr`hello ${'John'}`);
 ```

-But you can also use message identifier. tr.js does not expect the variable arguments
+But you can also use message identifier. **tr** does not expect the variable arguments
 to be part of the message identifier when you use ```tr``` as a function.

 ```javascript